triciasawyer/Reading-notes-401/class-37.md

 **Why create multiple reducers?**

+- As your application grows, it becomes more complex and contains different domains or slices of state.
+By creating multiple reducers, you can handle each domain separately and keep the related logic and state management contained within a specific reducer.
+- You can write focused unit tests

 **How would you combine multiple reducers?**

+By using the combineReducers function provided by the Redux library

 **How will you manage state as an immutable object? why?**

+Managing state as an immutable object means that the state cannot be modified directly.
+Instead, any changes to the state result in the creation of a new state object.
+With this, you benefit from it by having predictable state changes, better code performance, and time-travel debugging!

 [Redux Docs: Using Combined Reducers](https://redux.js.org/usage/structuring-reducers/using-combinereducers/)